 - Keep the lines of communication open.

-I hope this blog post gave you extra income ideas so you can monetize your skills and generate cash from home.
+I hope this blog post gave you extra income ideas to monetize your skills and generate cash from home.
 I’ll continue to update this list as I find more creative ways to make money.
-Don’t forget to check out the Launch Your Side Hustle course where Daniella Flores shares how she’s generated over $80,000 in her side hustle business and how you can too!
+Don’t forget to check out the Launch Your Side Hustle course, where Daniella Flores shares how she’s generated over $80,000 in her side hustle business and how you can too!